Spore Testing FAQ

 Yes.
 Several different types of chemical indicators are available, and should be used with every sterilizer run.
 Although chemical indicators verify that specific parameters have been met, they do not verify that sterilization has taken place.
 If the chemical indicator parameters are not met, the batch should be considered non-sterile and rerun with a new indicator.

-You can expect your kit to be delivered within 5-7 business days with standard shipping via USPS First Class Mail.
-For urgent orders, upgraded shipping is available for delivery in 1-3 days via USPS priority mail express.
+You can expect your kit to be delivered within 5-7 business days with standard shipping via USPS Ground Advantage.
+For urgent orders, upgraded shipping is available for delivery in 1-3 days via UPS Express.
 We only charge actual postage costs and do not charge a handling fee.

 The strips are inoculated with two types of non-pathogenic bacteria, Geobacillus stearothermophilus and Bacillus atrophaeus.
 Neither strain of bacteria are harmful to humans.

 Yes, you can find the expiration date printed on your test envelopes.
-Please ensure that you return the test envelope before the printed expiration.
-We can not process expired test envelopes.
+Please ensure that you run the spore test before the printed expiration.
+We can not process expired tests.

 All SporeAlert kits are designed to provide one year of service and come with strips which expire more than one year in the future.